18F/handbook/pages/about-us/code-of-conduct.md

 - Listen carefully and actively.
 - Ask questions, and seek to understand your partners' context.
 - Encourage other people to listen as much as they speak.
-- Treat other people's identities and cultures with respect.
+- Treat others with respect.

 ## Unacceptable Behavior

-To help colleagues understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed below actions that violate federal law and GSA policy.
+To help colleagues understand the kinds of behaviors that are illegal or run counter to the work-culture we seek to foster, we've listed below actions that violate federal law and GSA policies.
 We've also included steps to take if you encounter behavior that runs contrary to this policy.

 ### Sexual and Non-Sexual Harassment